viviantran777/ECE140-WI25-Lab8/README.md

 - Managing sessions
 - Handling authentication errors

+4. Open `decorators.py` and finish the missing parts of the `auth_required` function.

-4. Run the server and DB, as we've done before:
+5. Run the server and DB, as we've done before:

 ```bash
 docker-compose up --build
 ```

-5. Visit `http://localhost:8000` in your browser to test your implementation.
+6. Visit `http://localhost:8000` in your browser to test your implementation.

 ## Test Users